Quick Links to the COVID Content You Need

 There are many trusted and experienced community partners in our public health system working together to protect our communities.

 We recognize that economic health is important to physical, mental, financial, and social health.
 The health of our community depends on the responsible efforts of state and local agencies, municipal officials, employers, employees, customers and the general public alike.
 Let's all work together to get this right.

 While the State and local communities slowly phase in reopening strategies, it is important to note that residents in high-risk groups with underlying health conditions and over the age of 65 should continue to stay safe and stay home.

 The Department of Economic and Community Development (DECD) is coordinating business reopenings in CT.
 You can learn more here.

 DECD requires businesses to be certified before reopening through this website.
 Note, certification is required, and badging is optional.
 NDDH encourages all businesses to participate in the badging process.
 The badges are intended to foster customer confidence.

 Business owners are responsible for meeting the DECD requirements for re-opening, including procurement of their own Personal Protective Equipment (PPE).
-You may find helpful information regarding personal protective equipment and cleaning supplies here.

 Here are the important details related to establishments that are subject to routine permitting by NDDH: